jbuchbinder/go-git-crypt/README.md

 A Go-flavored attempt to reimplement the git-crypt algorithm in native Go.
 Primary focus is on providing decryption and key-handling functionality.

+_WARNING: Until version 0.1 is tagged, the API is subject to arbitrary change._